 Prejudice and discrimination against Jews in Nazi Germany did not start overnight.
 The Bible contains accounts of attempted genocide by other ancient nations against Jews, whose religious beliefs and practices marked them as a people apart.
 Later, some influential Christian leaders tried to provide theological justification for persecuting Jews.
 In medieval Europe, Jews were falsely accused of spreading disease, murdering Christian children for ritual purposes, desecrating Christianity, and performing sorcery and other evils.
 As a people without their own state or army, Jews were especially vulnerable.
 Entire Jewish populations were killed by crusaders or pogroms, ordered to wear conspicuously marked clothing, exiled from kingdoms, or forced into ghettos.
-Even the Enlightenment, despite its goal to spread understanding and reason, was slow in changing the hated image of the Jew.
+Even the Enlightenment, despite its goal to spread understanding and reason, was slow in changing the hated image of the Jew; in fact, some otherwise “Enlightened” thinkers tried to find new justifications for Jew-hatred.
 Yet the principles driving the American and French Revolutions started to reframe the Old World and slowly disseminated notions of universal rights and liberty.
-Jews emerged from the ghettos and found places in the wider society.
+Jews emerged from the ghettos and found places in society.
 But resentment of the Jews came to endure in secular, not just religious, circles.
 Jews were still seen as problematic and different, even by people who never went to church.

-In the 1870s, the modern European preoccupation with defining and studying races brought to the forefront figures such as Wilhelm Marr, who popularized the term, “antisemitism,” and founded the League of Antisemites as the vanguard of an organized political movement to exile Germany’s Jews.
-Despite this threat, most German Jews were able to assimilate and took pride in contributing to the nation.
-The Jewish population of Germany was far smaller than those in the countries of Eastern Europe, though.
-In the same century, the concept of “the survival of the fittest” influenced a number of scientists in North America and Europe, who were also intrigued by the prospect of studying race and genetics to end disease and other human suffering.
-Such ideas would later be perverted by the Nazi leadership as a way to attack Jews and others.
 In an era that saw the reemergence of various antisemitic theories, World War I was often viewed, especially by its losers, as the result of a plot by Jews supposedly set on destroying Germany with a “stab in the back.”
 Germany had lost millions of people, money, and territories, and was now forbidden from unification with Austria.
 The Weimar Republic was ill-equipped to help Germans through tough times.
-In 1933, as other political parties attacked one another and the Depression persisted, a large segment of Germans voted for Hitler’s Nazi Party.
-Numerous reasons explain this vote: the lost war and territories, shame, hunger, inflation, despair, the resentment over foreign immigrants from the East, the desire for a strong leader, and Hitler’s personal charisma.
+In 1933, as other political parties attacked one another and the Depression persisted, a large segment (but not the majority) of Germans voted for Hitler’s Nazi Party.
+Numerous reasons explain this vote: the lost war and territories, shame, hunger, inflation, despair, resentment over foreign immigrants from the East, desire for a strong leader, and Hitler’s personal charisma.
 The Nazis thus took control and vowed to improve German finances and preserve the alleged racial purity of Germanic, or “Aryan,” blood.
-Looking to blame someone for the country’s troubles since WWI, the Nazis pointed to the ancient enemy, the Jews, and gained widespread public approval.
+The Nazis pointed to the diabolical stereotype of the Jews in arguing that they were responsible for the country’s troubles before, during, and since WWI.
+The Nazis even contended that all the world’s evils could be traced to alleged conspiracies and inferior genetics of all Jews.
+This hateful message gained widespread public approval.